http://www.worldses.org/banner2.jpg

 Authors: Mihai Tiberiu Lates

 Abstract: The paper presents the finite elements analysis of the mechanical behavior for three main solar collector tracking systems: for plate, for dish and for trough solar collectors; There are presented the modeling algorithm by using FEM, the characteristics of the loads and of the restrictions.
-Finally, the aim is to find out
+Finally, the aim is to find out the critical position of the tracking systems, when the equivalent stresses and the displacements have a maximum value and to identify the free oscillations characteristics (modes, frequencies, accelerations).
+According to the conclusions can be compared, as mechanical behavior, the analyzed structure of the tracking systems.

 Keywords: Solar collector, Tracking system, FEM, Stresses, Displacements, Vibrations.

-Title of the Paper: Bending beams, a computer-aided approach
+Title of the Paper: Bending Beams, a Computer-Aided Approach

 DOWNLOAD FULL PDF